 Gestalt Principles of Perception

-The Gestalt Laws (or theory of grouping) is a set of principles to account for the manner humans naturally perceive objects as organised patterns to simplify.
+The Gestalt Laws (or theory of grouping) is a set of principles to account for how humans naturally perceive objects as organised patterns in an attempt to simplify.
 We recognise parts of objects and form whole objects with those individual parts according to their grouping (Gestalt).

 Max Wertheimer, one of the three German psychologists who developed this theory during the 1920s, explains:

-Or, in other words, the principle of Gestalt considers the layout (the grouping) specific properties as being different than the simple sum of its individual parts.
-One example to help us understand these principles would be to consider the individual words of this text.
-Each word is unique and has its meaning, but to understand the text you need to have a specific arrangement of words that will give you a context and a more meaningful sense of what the text is trying to transmit.
+Or, in less technical language, the Principles of Gestalt consider the layout (the grouping) of specific properties as being different from the simple sum of its individual parts.
+One example to help us understand these principles would be to consider the words of this text.
+Each word is unique and has meaning, but to understand the text, we need to have a specific arrangement of words that will give us a context and a more meaningful sense of what the text is trying to transmit.

-As we, designers, continue creating web pages, animations, UX interfaces, printed designs, and so many other kinds of interactive media communication tools (whether web or multimedia documents) it is relevant that we continue learning how to use the Gestalt Theory and how to integrate its principles to produce definite visual flair to our designs.
+As we, designers, continue to create web pages, animations, user experience (UX) interfaces, printed designs, and so many other types of interactive media communication tools, whether web or multimedia documents, its essential that we continue to understand their application and incorporate them to produce a distinct visual flair in our designs.

 “objects or shapes that are close to one another appear to form groups.”

-In media design, items near to each other are naturally considered as being part of an organised, unified group.
+In media design, items near each other are naturally considered part of an organised, unified group.

-In web design or on your business card, you see this principle every day when information is positioned close together to form a visual unit.
-As we group the data in distinct selected items, we offer our visitors a clear message and a clear hierarchy of the information on the page or on the card.
+In web design or business cards, you see this principle daily when information is positioned close together to form a visual unit.
+As we group the data into particular selected items, we offer our visitors a clear message and hierarchy of the information on the page or the card.

-A partial view of our home page can be used as an example.
-The layout does not overwhelm the user visually.
-The header with appropriately spaced information items in the content and the generous room in the featured content space with readable text and related photos contribute to this clean look.
-Empty space is valuable in our design, as it allows us to make the design more appealing while implementing the principle of proximity.
+The hero image on our homepage can be used as an example.
+The design does not visually overpower the user.
+The header with adequately spaced information items in the content and the ample space in the featured content area with intelligible text and related images contribute to this streamlined appearance.
+Negative space is beneficial to our design since it enables us to make the concept more appealing while implementing the proximity principle.

 The only difference between both groups is the proximity of the lines.
-Our brain perceives the group in the left as a set of 18 circles against a vertical line of 6 circles on the right.
-It is a natural interpretation and makes our mind feel well because it understood the message being communicated by the figures.
+Our brain perceives the group on the left as a set of 18 circles against a vertical line of 6 circles on the right.
+It is a natural interpretation and makes our mind feel well because it understands the message being communicated by the figures.

 Visually related elements are vital to force the viewer to scan the information given and understand it with as little work as possible.
 Let’s see this example:

-The reader will have difficulties understanding the card on the left as the information is not logically grouped even with the abundance of white space.
-The business card on the right, on the contrary, groups de information in logical places with the services provided, the address and the cardholder’s name printed in a larger font just above the location.
-The proximity principle is followed, and the reader can get the information briefly.
+The reader will have difficulty understanding the card on the left as the information is not locally grouped, even with abundant white space.
+On the contrary, the business card on the right groups the data in logical places with the services provided, the address and the cardholder’s name printed in a larger font just above the location.
+The proximity principle is followed, and the reader can get the information at a glance.

-This principle along with the other central principles of Gestalt Theory is reasonably easy to incorporate into our designs, and they will elevate our communication with the user to a natural interaction that will guide them towards the action they want to take.
+Incorporating this principle and the other basic tenets of Gestalt Theory into our designs is rather straightforward.
+They will elevate our communication with the user to a natural interaction that will guide them towards the action you want them to take.

-The next article will cover another principle of the Gestalt Law.
-If you are like me, you want to overwhelm your visitor and improve their user experience.
-Consider the following advice when creating your own web design:
+If you’re anything like me, you want to impress your visitors and enhance their user experience.
+Consider the following suggestions while designing your own website:

 - express your information graphically by grouping the content